Strengthening Families Through Resiliency

 Funds for Veterans 16-B General Assistance Grant Texas Veterans Commission

-The Inspiration Center was awarded a 16-B General Assistance Grant to provide services to Service Members, Veterans and their Families in the areas of reintegration and transition to civilian life.
+The Inspiration Center was awarded a 16-B General Assistance Grant in FY 2017 to provide services to Service Members, Veterans and their Families in the areas of reintegration and transition to civilian life.

 Components of this grant include the following: